top of page

 Hyperlucidity brings extraordinary clarity, but this clarity comes with its own challenges:

-While others maintain comfortable illusions about their lifes, your piercing insight strips these away, potentially leading to depression when you can't escape awareness of your limitations
+• While others maintain comfortable illusions about their lifes, your piercing insight strips these away, potentially leading to depression because you can't escape awareness of your limitations

 This heightened awareness of suffering and injustice—both personal and global—can create an existential weight that's difficult to carry, sometimes leading to a sense of helplessness, nihilism, or paralysis.